 - Registered with selective services;

 - Must have 20/20 vision (or corrected 20/20 vision) -AND- cannot be color blind;

-- Must successfully complete an online written examination starting Tuesday, April 13, 2021 at 9:00 AM through Thursday, April 15, 2021 at 4:00 PM.
+- All applicants must successfully complete an online written examination starting Tuesday, August 9, 2022 at 9:00 AM through Thursday, August 11, 2022 at 4:00 PM.
 Candidates scoring in the top tier will move on to the oral board interview;

 All Applicants Must Meet the Requirements of the Joliet Police Department Tattoo and Body Art Policy:

 1. No tattoos, body art, or brands will be on the head, face, scalp, neck or on the hands from the wrists to the fingertips.
 The area of the neck for the purpose of this standard is any portion visible while wearing a crew neck t-shirt.
 The area of the wrists to the fingertips for the purpose of this standard is any portion visible while wearing a sleeved shirt.